thingbomb/feedbomb/README.md

 To self-host Feedbomb, follow these steps:

 1. **Clone the Repository**: Copy the `src` folder from this repository.
 This folder contains the client-side code only.
 2. **Set Up the Server**: The client-side code connects to server endpoints by default.
-Below is an example of how to set up a basic server using Express:
+Below is an example of how to set up our server endpoints using Express:

     ```js
     const express = require('express');